ipfs/specs/src/http-gateways/path-gateway.md

 ### `400` Bad Request

-A generic client error returned when it is not possible to return a better one
+A generic client error returned when it is not possible to return a better one.
+For example, this can be used when the CID is malformed or its codec is unsupported.

 ### `404` Not Found